McCloudS/subgen/README.md

 Updates:

 22 Oct 2023: The script should have backwards compability with previous envirionment settings, but just to be sure, look at the new options below.
+If you don't want to manually edit your environment variables, just edit the script manually.
 While I have added GPU support, I haven't tested it yet.
 This script will install missing dependencies by itself, so you shouldn't need to do anything else except run it.

 The dockerfile: The intent now is to run this directly wherever you want without a specialized docker container.
 If you still want to dockerize it, the best way is to download the .py script and drop it in a folder and configure via docker python examples such as: `docker run -it --rm --subgen -v "$PWD":/usr/src/myapp -w /usr/src/myapp python:3 python subgen.py`.
 That is partially the reason I added the STORE_LOCAL_LIBS so you can manage the libs outside of a docker deployment.